Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Travel pathWhich city might fans need next?High

-Most group-stage articles fall into one of four buckets.
+Most group-stage searches fall into one of five buckets.

 BucketExample reader questionWhat the page must show

-Safe qualificationHas the team already advanced?Confirmed points, group position, and source timestamp.
+QualifiedHas the team already advanced?Confirmed points, group position and source timestamp.

-Third-place survivalCan the team advance from third?Cross-group third-place comparison.
+Third-place survivalCan the team advance from third?Short explanation plus a link to the cross-group ranking.

 Eliminated or nearly eliminatedIs the team out?Official result and remaining mathematical path, if any.